 - Purchase an ISBN

-While optional, there are some solid reasons many self-published authors choose to apply.
+While optional, there are a number of reasons some self-published authors choose to apply for an LCCN.

-Including an LCCN on your copyright page signals that your book follows traditional publishing standards.
+Including an LCCN on your copyright page can make your book look more professional.
 It’s a small detail, but one librarians and educators may notice—especially for self-published titles.

 The PCN program is free for eligible U.S.-based publishers, including self-published authors.
-The only requirement is sending a finished copy of the book to the Library of Congress after publication.
+The only cost is the posatage for sending a finished copy of your book to the Library of Congress after publication/printing.

-How to Apply for a PCN (Step by Step)
+How to Apply for a LCCN (Step by Step)

-Applying for a PCN is simpler than most authors expect:
+Applying for an LCCN is simpler than most authors expect:

 After your book is printed, you’ll mail one copy to the Library of Congress so they can complete the catalog record.